Is Marriage Counseling Right to Go through?

 Last Updated: November 27, 2021

 “Breaking up is hard to do” but staying together can be just as challenging.
-The number of couples seeking counseling has increased in these recent years as the stigma surrounding the practice of counseling has faded.
+The number of couples seeking counseling has increased in recent years as the stigma surrounding the practice of counseling has faded.
 And it’s not only women who are consulting for a therapist these days.
-Men, too, are increasingly seeking outside help to relieve their anxieties and stress in for coping up with relationship.
+Men, too, are increasingly seeking outside help to relieve their anxieties and stress in coping with relationships.

 A couple undergoing Marriage Counselling